mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 updateGenerator!(system, analysis; label = "Generator 2", maxActive = 0.08)
 ```

 Next, we want to solve this modified optimal power flow problem.
-If we use [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)) at this point, the primal and dual starting values will be set to the previously obtained values:
+If we use [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)) at this point, the primal and dual initial values will be set to the previously obtained values:
 ```@example ACOptimalPowerFlow
 solve!(system, analysis)
 ```